gamemanual0/gm0/source/docs/power-and-electronics/servo-guide/choosing-servo.rst

 The output shaft of the :term:`servo <Servo>` is commonly called the **spline**.
 Most servos have industry standard 25 tooth spline (also known as F3); in particular, this is the spline used by REV Smart Servo and goBILDA Dual Mode servos.
 Hitec servos using 24 tooth spline were historically also very popular, but are much less common today.

-Andymark servos are an exception to this, as they use a 5mm hex shaft as their output instead of a 24 or 25 tooth servo spline.
+AndyMark servos are an exception to this, as they use a 5mm hex shaft as their output instead of a 24 or 25 tooth servo spline.

 .. attention:: Please check the spline type before you buy the :term:`servo <Servo>` - otherwise, your :term:`servo <Servo>` attachments will not fit.